1 in 6 people experienced a common mental health problem such as anxiety or depression in the past week.

 Exercise, having a healthy diet and taking a break can help protect mental health and sustain wellbeing.
 Talk about ways of de-stressing and ask if they find anything helpful.

 6. Listen carefully to what they tell you

 Repeat what they have said back to them to ensure you have understood it.
 You don’t have to agree with what they are saying, but by showing you understand how they feel, you are letting them know you respect their feelings.

 7. Offer them help in seeking professional support and provide information on ways to do this

 You might want to offer to go the GP with them, or help them talk to a friend or family member.
 Try not to take control and allow them to make decisions.

 Ask for help or signpost if the problem is serious.
 If you believe they are in immediate danger or they have injuries that need medical attention, you need to take action to make sure they are safe.
 More details on dealing in a crisis can be found below.

 If it is a family member or close friend you are concerned about, they might not want to talk to you.
 Try not to take this personally: talking to someone you love can be difficult as they might be worried they are hurting you.
 It is important to keep being open and honest and telling them that you care.
 It may also be helpful to give them information on organisations or people they can reach out to.

-The importance of Mental health awareness during the Coronavirus outbreak and beyond
+The importance of mental health awareness during the Covid-19 outbreak and beyond

 If someone tells you they are feeling suicidal or can’t go on, or if you suspect they are thinking of taking their own life, it is very important to encourage them to get help.
 You or they should contact a GP or NHS 111.
-They can also contact the Samaritans straight away by calling 116 123 (UK) for free at any time.
+If they would prefer something more private, they can text “SHOUT” to 85258, a crisis hotline that provides 24/7 support for urgent assistance.
 They could also get help from their friends, family, or mental health services.